schell/apecs/README.md

     Ok(())
 }
 ```
 The `Facade` type is like a window into the world.
-It can `fetch` resources from the
+It can visit bundles of resources in the
 world asyncronously.
 This allows your async system to affect different parts of the
 world at different times.